anthonybrown/firebase-waitlist/README.md

-# angular-seed — the seed for AngularJS apps
+# Firebase-Waitlist built from angular-seed — the seed for AngularJS apps
+## The angular-seed project that this is built from is outdated and will be replaced with the latest version of Angular.js and corresponding scripts

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these